lsst/rtn-087/index.rst

 If the Group Leader closes the OpenMAINT ticket, OpenMAINT will automatically change the status of the Jira ticket to “CLOSED”.
 It will also add a comment depending on the final status of the maintenance activity:

-* If the OUtcome is “Maintenance Successful”, the comment will say “This maintenance activity has been closed.
+* If the Outcome is “Maintenance Successful”, the comment will say “This maintenance activity has been closed.
   All tasks were completed successfully.
 See OpenMAINT for additional details.”
 * If the Outcome is “Maintenance Not Completed”, the comment will say “This maintenance activity has been closed.
   There were problems, and all tasks were NOT completed successfully.
 See OpenMAINT for additional details.”